ramonaharrison/ar-workshop/slides.md

 # Loading renderables from model assets

-Make a new function in `MainActivity.kt` to load the renderable from it's URI and attach it at the anchor.
+Make a new function in `MainActivity` to load the renderable from it's URI and attach it at the anchor.

 ```kotlin
     private fun placeObject(anchor: Anchor, model: Uri) {